takanory/slides/20190615pyconth/PITCHME.md

 Note:
 (1m)
+* The goal of this talk.
-* You'll learn how to create simple chatbot(one way).
+* You'll learn how to create simple chatbot,
-* You'll learn how to create interactive bot.
+* how to create interactive bot,
-* You'll learn how to extend bot using libraries and APIs through various case studies.
+* how to extend bot using libraries and APIs through various case studies.

 ---